WASdev/sample.jpa/README.md

 1. Clone this project and import into Eclipse as an 'Existing Maven Project'.
 2. Right-click the project and select **Run As > Maven Clean**.
 3. Right-click the project and select **Run As > Maven Install**.
-4. Navigate to `target/liberty/wlp/bin` and run `./installUtility install defaultServer` to install the features required by the server.
-5. Right-click the project and select **Run As > Maven Build...** then run the goal `liberty:run-server`.
+4. Right-click the project and select **Run As > Maven Build...** then run the goal `liberty:run-server`.
-6. You should see the following in the console: `Application JPA Sample started in XX.XX seconds.`
+5. You should see the following in the console: `Application JPA Sample started in XX.XX seconds.`

 ## Running with Maven